particle-iot/docs/src/content/guide/tools-and-features/cli.md

 The library will be copied to the `lib` folder of your project.
 If you already have the library in your `project.properties` make sure to remove it so the cloud compiler doesn't overwrite your changed copy with the published code.

 ### Incorporating the library into your project

 Once the library is added, it is available for use within your project.
 The first step to using the library is to include the library header, which follows the name of the library.
 For example:

 ```
 #include "neopixel.h"
 ```

 The functions and classes from that library are then available for use in your application.
 Check out the library examples and documentation that comes with the library for specifics on using that library.

 ## Contributing Libraries

 Contributing a library is the process where you author a library and share this with the community.

 The steps to creating a library are as follows:

 - optionally, create a project for consuming the library
-- scaffold a new library structure - `library init`
+- scaffold a new library structure - `library create`
 - author the library, tests and examples
 - publish the library